cmu-db/15445-bootcamp/README.md

 the programming assignments.
 This tutorial does not cover basic C/C++ syntax.
 It mainly covers C++ programming features, particularly concepts that do not exist in C.

-This is the first iteration of the C++ bootcamp for 15-445/645, and feedback is appreciated!
+Feedback for the C++ bootcamp is always appreciated!
+Feel free to submit issues/PRs.

 ## Format
 The bootcamp consists of C++ code files, located in `src/`, that are meant